Jim Carrey: 1983–1993: Move to Hollywood

-1994–1997: Rise to fame
+1994–1999: Rise and critical acclaim

 Carrey played the lead role in Ace Ventura: Pet Detective which was released in February 1994 and went on to gross $72 million in the United States and Canada.
 Following its success and before the release of his next film, The Mask, which was anticipated to be another hit, Morgan Creek Productions paid him $5 million to reprise his role as Ace Ventura and New Line Cinema offered him $7 million to make a sequel to The Mask and paid him $7 million to appear in Dumb and Dumber, a nearly tenfold increase on his salary for Ace Ventura.
 The Mask, released in July 1994, grossed $351 million worldwide, and Dumb and Dumber, released in December 1994, was another commercial success, grossing over $270 million worldwide.
 Carrey received his first Golden Globe Award nomination for Best Actor for his work in The Mask and was voted second on Quigley's Top Ten Money Making Stars Poll, behind Tom Hanks.

 Carrey portrayed the Batman villain the Riddler in the Joel Schumacher-directed superhero film Batman Forever (1995).
 The film received mixed reviews, but was a box office success.
 He reprised his role as Ace Ventura in Ace Ventura: When Nature Calls which was also released in 1995.
 Like the original film, it was well received by the public, but poorly received by critics.
 It was a huge box-office success, earning $212 million worldwide in addition to breaking records, with a $40 million opening weekend.
 Carrey became the first comic actor to be paid an upfront salary of $20 million for his next film, The Cable Guy (1996).
-Directed by Ben Stiller, the film was a satirical black comedy, in which Carrey played a lonely, menacing cable TV installer who infiltrates the life of one of his customers (played by Matthew Broderick).
+Directed by Ben Stiller, the film was a satirical black comedy, in which Carrey played a lonely, menacing cable television installer who infiltrates the life of one of his customers (played by Matthew Broderick).
 The role was a departure from the "hapless, hyper, overconfident" characters he had been known for.
 However, it did not fare well with most critics, many reacting to Carrey's change of tone from previous films.
 Carrey also starred in the music video of the film's closing song, "Leave Me Alone" by Jerry Cantrell.
 Despite the reviews, The Cable Guy grossed $102 million worldwide.

 He soon bounced back with the critically acclaimed comedy Liar Liar (1997), playing Fletcher Reede, an unethical lawyer rendered unable to lie by his young son's birthday wish.
 Carrey was praised for his performance, earning a second Golden Globe Award nomination for Best Actor.
 Janet Maslin of The New York Times said: "Well into his tumultuous career, Mr. Carrey finally turns up in a straightforward comic vehicle, and the results are much wilder and funnier than this mundane material should have allowed."